-Qk006 Recombinant human R-spondin-1 protein is a highly pure, 13 kDa bioactive fragment of human R-spondin 1 composed of the cysteine-rich furin-like domains, which are essential its activity in stem cell and organoid culture.
-Our recombinant human R-spondin-1 protein has been optimized for expression in E. coli and is not glycosylated to ensure production of homogeneous protein and enhanced comparability between batches.
+Qk006 Recombinant human R-spondin-1 protein is a highly pure, 13 kDa bioactive fragment of human R-spondin 1 composed of the cysteine-rich furin-like domains, which are essential for its activity in stem cell and organoid culture.
+Our recombinant human R-spondin 1 protein has been optimized for expression in E. coli and is not glycosylated to ensure production of homogeneous protein and enhanced comparability between batches.

 £170.00 – £1,600.00